 Fort McHenry’s refusal to give up in 1814 despite repeated British attacks exemplifies the perseverance of a winning team.
-Each of the Battle O’ Baltimore champions alliance teams will receive this award.
+This Award is presented to Battle O’ Baltimore champions.

 The Ramparts are the wall where the stalwart citizen-soldiers defended Baltimore from attack.
 This Award is presented to Battle O’ Baltimore finalists.

 Commodore Rodgers Mentor Award

 John Rodgers commanded the USS President, which fired the first shot of the War of 1812.
-This award goes to the Mentor of the Battle as judged by a distinguished panel of mentors and former mentors.
+This award goes to the Mentor of the Battle who best exemplifies FIRST goals and values.

 Battle of North Point Volunteer Award

 The stalwart militiamen of Baltimore withstood repeated attacks by the British army until the British gave up at North Point just east of Baltimore.
-This award goes to a Maryland Robotics Alliance volunteer selected by the other volunteers for selfless service to the Alliance and the Battle O’ Baltimore
+This award goes to a volunteer at the Battle O’ Baltimore selected by the other volunteers for selfless service to Maryland Robotics.

 Star Spangled Banner Award

 Our nation’s anthem celebrates the cooperative effort of citizen-soldiers to defend Baltimore.
-This award goes to the team that has demonstrated the FIRST ideals of gracious professionalism and co-opertition or has embraced and demonstrated Safety FIRST as a core team value.
-Teams will nominate each other at the event to determine the winner of this award.
+This Award goes to the team that has demonstrated the FIRST ideals of gracious professionalism and coopertition.